unrealwork/axibase-collector/atsd-server-connection.md

 ## HTTP Connection Pool

-Since Axibase Collector transmits data into ATSD using http/s protocol you need to configure an HTTP connection pool by specifying connection properties as well as timeout and usage settings.
+Since Axibase Collector transmits data into ATSD using http/s protocol you need to configure an HTTP connection pool by specifying connection properties as well as timeout and limit settings.

-* Open **Data Sources:HTTP Pools:Add** form
+* Open **Data Sources:HTTP Pools:Add** form.
-* Specify pool name
+* Enter a pool name.
-* Set target ATSD connection parameters: hostname/IP address; port (8443); https protocol
+* Set connection parameters to the target ATSD instance: hostname/IP address; port (8443); https protocol.
 * Check 'Ignore SSL Certificate Errors' to ignore certificate errors if ATSD certificate is self-signed.
-* Apply connection limits using recommended values below
+* Apply connection limits using [recommended settings](#recommended-pool-settings) below.
 * Select Authentication Type=BASIC, set Test Path to `/ping`, and enter ATSD user credentials.
-Make sure that this user has roles API_DATA_WRITE and API_META_WRITE and 'All Access: Write' permission.
+Make sure that this user has roles API_DATA_WRITE and API_META_WRITE as well as 'All Access: Write' permission.
 We recommend usign a dedicated [collector account](collector-account.md).

-### Test HTTP Pool
+#### Test HTTP Pool

 Click Test to verify the settings: